railsgirls-cn/coursera-rails-intro-translating-cn/README.md

 # 译者记录
-- Week 1
+1. Week 1
+	- Welcome to Ruby on Rails An Introduction
 		- Course Introduction
+	- Installing Software
 		- Setting Up the Development Environment
+2. Week 2
+	- Getting to Know Ruby
+		- 0 Introduction to Ruby
+		- 1 Ruby Basics by @runajiang
-- Week 2
+		- 2 Flow of Control
+		- 3 Functions
+		- 4 Blocks
+		- 5 Files
+	- Collectios and String APIs
-- Week 3
+3. Week 3

 # 贡献力量